jairomelo/BIO-Element-Set/README.md

 ## Instalation

-this plugin is installed as usual in Omeka.
+This plugin is installed as usual for Omeka.
 For documentation see http://omeka.org/codex/Managing_Plugins_2.0